iamelias/VoiceChangeApp/README.md

 # **VoiceChangeApp, iOS Developer: Elias Hall**

-File name: PitchPerfect

 **************************

 **Overview:** The VoiceChaneApp records the user's voice and plays it back, with a user chosen sound effect.
-App uses AVAudioRecorder from AVFoundation
+App uses AVAudioRecorder from AVFoundation.
+Recreated PitchPerfect

 **RecordSoundsViewController:** This view controller contains 2 buttons.
 A recording button and a finished recording button.
 User taps on the record button, speaks, then taps on the stop recording button.
 The user is then automatically segued to the PlaySoundsViewController.